wenet-e2e/wenet/docs/index.rst

-..
-Wenet documentation master file, created by sphinx-quickstart on Thu Dec  3 11:43:53 2020.
+.. wenet documentation master file, created by sphinx-quickstart on Thu Dec  3 11:43:53 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Wenet's documentation!
+Welcome to wenet's documentation!
 =================================

-Wenet is an tansformer-based end-to-end ASR toolkit.
+wenet is an tansformer-based end-to-end ASR toolkit.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2
-   :caption: Tutorial:
+   :caption: Contents:

-   ./python_binding.md
-   ./papers.md
-   ./tutorial_librispeech.md
-   ./tutorial_aishell.md
-   ./pretrained_models.md
-   ./lm.md
-   ./context.md
-   ./runtime.md
-   ./jit_in_wenet.md
-   ./UIO.md
+   ./install.md
+   ./train.rst
+   ./production.rst
+   ./reference.rst

 Indices and tables
 ==================